 This water heater can deliver water at temperatures which can cause scalding.

-Check the water temperature before use, such as when entering a shower or filling a bath or basin, to ensure it is suitable for the application and will not cause scald injury.
+Check the water temperature before use, such as when entering a shower or filling minimum recommended stored water temperature maximum recommended supply temperature to bathrooms and ensuites a bath or basin, to ensure it is suitable for the application and will not cause scald injury.

-We recommend and it may also be required by regulations that an approved temperature limiting device be fitted into the hot water pipe work to the bathroom and ensuite when this water heater is installed. he maximum permitted by the Plumbing Code of Australia and New Zealand Building Code Clause G12 to these areas.
-The risk of scald injury will be reduced and still allow hotter water to the kitchen, laundry and other areas requiring sanitising temperatures.
+We recommend and it may also be required by regulations that an approved temperature limiting device be fitted into the hot water pipe work to the bathroom and ensuite when this water heater is installed.
+This will keep the water temperature below 50°C (55°C in NZ) at the bathroom and ensuite.
+The risk of scald injury will be reduced and still allow hotter water to the kitchen and laundry.